gitnlsn/gobot_cpp/README.md

 # GoBot

 ## Description
-GOBOT is meant to be a simple Go game program written in C++ language, which can play go with human.
+This program is meant to be a simple Go game program written in C++ language, which can play go with a human.
+At first it will have CLI only.
+Later a python Qt GUI can be programed.

 ## Usage
-Usage was not defined yet.
+test and debug mode only.

 ## Components

 1. Game Storage (STO)
-   - Stores the game history
+   - Stores the game history and possible sequences
+   - Stores the game actual position
+   - atributtes value to board positions
-   - Presents an interface to manipulate the game.
+   - Presents an interface to manipulate the game
+      - user can play a move
+      - user can undo a move

-2. Communication Interface (COM)
+2. User Interface (UI)
    - CLI: command line interface
+      - CMD_MOVE:    user wants to play move
+      - CMD_STAT:    user wants to see game status
+      - CMD_UNDO:    user wants to undo move
+      - CMD_BOARD:   user wants to see board
+      - CMD_EXIT:    user wants to quit the program

 3. Main Controller (MC)
+   - Implements state machine model
-   - Receives the communication interface commands
+   - Reads and Processes interface commands
-   - Process the commands
-   - Manipulates all componenst

 4. Computer Artificial Intelligence (CAI)
-   - Guess a move, which is supposed to be good.
+   - choose a move given the several possible sequences and related score estimations (AI_1)
-   - Estimates score
+   - estimate score given a board position (AI_1)
-   -
+   - guess possible sequence of moves before proper estimation (AI_2)
+   - guess possible move before a proper estimation (AI_2)

+*) AI_N indicates importance order

 ## MVC Architeture
    - Model: STO
-- View: COM
+   - View: UI
    - Controller: MC and CAI

 We separate CAI from MC so that CAI can be given special attention.